ArdaCet/Codewars-Repo/README.md

 #### Python Kyu 6

 ### Warning
 I believe it is not logical to copy and paste someone's solutions from any places.
 It is bad to be a copycat and codewars will most probably detect that you are cheating.
-Then, this will follow by a permenant ban from the system..
+Then, this will follow by a permenant ban from the system.
+Therefore, please only use this repository to have  idea about the problem solutions which you have hard time.
+I would like to warn, although you are probably better than me anyways.